kopia/kopia/site/content/docs/Architecture/_index.md

 * `m` represents manifest block (e.g. `m0bf4da00801bd8c6ecfb66cffa67f32c`)
 * `h` represents hash-cache (e.g. `h2e88080490a83c4b1cb344d861a3f537`)

-To represent objects larger than the size of a single CABS block, Kopia links together multiple blocks via special indirect JSON block.
+To represent objects larger than the size of a single CABS block, Kopia links together multiple blocks via special indirect JSON content.
 Such blocks are distinguished from regular blocks by the `I` prefix.
 For example very large hash-cache object might have an identifier such as `Ih746f0a60f744d0a69e397a6128356331` and JSON content:

 ```json
 {"stream":"kopia:indirect","entries":[